gpuweb/gpuweb/proposals/compatibility-mode.md

 This proposal is **under active development, but has not been standardized for inclusion in the WebGPU specification**.
 WebGPU implementations **must not** expose this functionality; doing so is a spec violation.
 Note however, an implementation might provide an option (e.g. command line flag) to enable a draft implementation, for developers who want to test this proposal.

-The changes merged into this document are those for which the GPU for the Web Community Group has achieved **tentative** consensus prior to official standardization of the whole propsal.
+The changes merged into this document are those for which the GPU for the Web Community Group has achieved **tentative** consensus prior to official standardization of the whole proposal.
 New items will be added to this doc as tentative consensus on further issues is achieved.

 ## Problem